-Here the page starts with ion-header tag which is the entry point of the page and describes the header of the page.
+Here, the page starts with the ion-header tag which is the entry point of the page, and describes the header of the page.

-Then comes ion-navbar tag.
-This tag provides you space to put the image, text here as per your requirement in the header section of the page.
+Then comes the ion-navbar tag.
+This tag provides you space to put the image and text here as per your requirement in the header section of the page.

-After that comes ion-title tag which is where we write the text which comes on the page name in the header part.
-After completing header part, it is time for the content part or we can say the body of the application where all the components required to interact in which the applications are placed.
+After that comes the ion-title tag which is where we write the text which comes on the page name in the header part.
+After completing the header part, it is time for the content part or we can say the body of the application where all the components required to interact within the applications are placed.

-the ion-content tag is where we write all the components of the page.
-All the components like button, input, text or list it goes here.
+The ion-content tag is where we write all the components of the page.
+All the components like button, input, text, or list it goes here.
 For instance, here a simple line has been written which is system generated.
-Suit yourself with some different component.
+Suit yourself with some different components.

-Coding in *.ts file is easy and can be easily understood.
+Coding in a *.ts file is easy and can be easily understood.

 Starting from the top, it shows the providers imported for the application with their respective packages path.
-Then there is selector tag and templateUrl tag which defines the template name and selector name which is also the page name.
+Then there is the selector tag and templateUrl tag which define the template name and selector name which is also the page name.

-Step 2: After adding images to src folder run the following command on the command line
+After adding images to the src folder, run the following command on the command line

-This command will update the icon and splash screen of the application with generating both images for all the possible resolutions of the mobile phones and tabs as well.
+This command will update the icon and splash screen of the application by generating both images for all the possible resolutions of the mobile phones and tabs as well.

-This is whole for writing the first application in Ionic.
+This is all you need for writing the first application in Ionic.
 Isn’t it interesting?
-A lot more will come in the upcoming blogs.
+A lot more will come in the upcoming posts.
 Stay connected for more updates!